 If you’re to name one natural ingredient that’s equally revered by traditional medicinal experts and scientific researchers, it has to be turmeric.
-The yellow spice containing incredibly powerful antioxidant and anti-inflammatory properties has been deeply studies by researchers and there is plenty of scientific evidence available supporting the thousands of years old claims of traditional medicinal experts.
+The yellow spice containing incredibly powerful antioxidant and anti-inflammatory properties has been deeply studied by researchers and there is plenty of scientific evidence available supporting the thousands of years old claims of traditional medicinal experts.

 While turmeric contains a number of bioactive compounds, most of its benefits come from curcumin.
 In addition to helping the body fight against inflammation and oxidative stress, curcumin can also increase the levels of brain-derived neurotrophic factor (BDNF).
 BDNF is a protein from the neurotrophin family of growth factors that promotes the survival of neurons.

 Research has found a link between the low levels of BDNF and several common brain issues, including Alzheimer’s and depression.
 Curcumin has also been found to help improve memory.